trueos/trueos-docs/trueos-handbook/helpsupport.rst

 assists the Project in finding and fixing bugs.
 This makes using
 |trueos| better for everyone.

-If becoming a tester is tempting, join the
-`TrueOS® Lobby <https://gitter.im/trueos/Lobby>`_.
+If becoming a tester is tempting, join the Gitter `TrueOS® Lobby <https://gitter.im/trueos/Lobby>`_.
 New testing versions, once available, will be announced here.
 You will also be able to see any problems other testers are finding and can check to see if the